-- Today- How can processes on different cooperating computers exchange information?
+- How can processes on different cooperating computers communicate with each other over the network?

-- 1. Network Sockets
+- 1. Network Communication

-- 2. Remote Procedure Call
+- 2. Remote Procedure Call (RPC)

 The problem of communication

 - Process on Host A wants to talk to process on Host B - A and B must agree on the meaning of the bits being sent and received at many different levels, including: - How many volts is a 0 bit, a 1 bit? - How does receiver know which is the last bit? - How many bits long is a number?